-The Acorn Carbon Capture and Storage (CCS) Project is a phased development (part of a full-chain project) with initial industrial carbon capture at St Fergus gas terminal for transport via existing, now redundant, gas pipelines and permanent sequestration below the UK North Sea.
-There are several subsequent build out options including the import and export of Carbon Dioxide by vessel at Peterhead Port, hydrogen production from natural gas with CCS at Fergus and connection via an existing gas transmission pipeline to the Grangemouth industrial cluster.
-The project has been grated PCI status.
+The Acorn Carbon Capture and Storage (CCS) Project is a full-chain project with initial industrial carbon capture of existing emissions at St Fergus gas terminal for transport via existing, now redundant, gas pipelines and permanent sequestration below the UK North Sea.
+There are several subsequent build-out options including the import and export of Carbon Dioxide by vessel at Peterhead Port, hydrogen production from natural gas with CCS at St Fergus gas terminal and connection via an existing gas transmission pipeline to the Grangemouth industrial cluster.
+The project has been granted PCI status.

 Operational Status